-- a) Each gaming employee or operator including owners of a Non-Tribally Owned Gaming enterprise, prior to beginning work or conducting Class II or Class III gaming, shall be required to be licensed, at least on a temporary or conditional basis as provided in this Ordinance, as referenced in Section XVII. - b) Operators or employees in charge of Class II or Class III gaming shall provide required reports, audits, contracts for service or supplies as requested by the Tribal Gaming Commission. - c) Any operator or employee of any Class II or Class III gaming shall deposit the proceeds of the gaming operation according to applicable rules and regulations adopted by the Tribal Gaming Commission. - d) Any operator or employee may request the assistance of the White Earth Reservation Gaming Commission in obtaining training or instruction for the benefit of the Class II or Class III gaming operation, or in ascertaining the intent of this Ordinance.
+a) Each gaming employee or operator of a Non-Tribally Owned Gaming, Small Gaming, and/or Charitable Gaming operations (including owners), prior to beginning work or conducting Class II or Class III gaming, shall be required to be licensed, at least on a temporary or conditional basis as provided in this Ordinance, as referenced in Section XVII.

+- b) Operators or employees in charge of Class II or Class III gaming shall provide required reports, audits, contracts for service or supplies as requested by the Tribal Gaming Commission. - c) Any operator or employee of any Class II or Class III gaming shall deposit the proceeds of the gaming operation according to applicable rules and regulations adopted by the Tribal Gaming Commission. - d) Any operator or employee may request the assistance of the White Earth Reservation Gaming Commission in obtaining training or instruction for the benefit of the Class II or Class III gaming operation, or in ascertaining the intent of this Ordinance.

-SECTION XIV - TRIBAL INTERNAL CONTROL STANDARDS
+SECTION XIV - Tribal Internal Control Standards

-a) The Tribe gives responsibility to the Tribal Gaming Commission to conform with 25 C.F.R. § 542 to adopt and implement Tribal Internal Control Standards (TICS) for the operation of Tribally Owned and Non-Tribally Owned gaming operations in accordance with applicable law.

-b) Each Gaming Operation shall have particular TICS according to the following:

-1. Small Gaming Operations with annual gross gaming revenues below \$1,000,000 are exempt from this requirement, but must follow any applicable policies and procedures adopted by the Tribal Gaming Commission pursuant to 25 C.F.R § 542.6(a).

-2. Charitable Gaming Operations are exempt from this requirement provided:

-i. all net gaming revenues are for the benefit of a charitable organization ii. the operation is operated wholly by the charitable organization's employees or volunteers are exempt from TICS as follows:

-the annual gross gaming revenues are below \$100,000 must follow applicable policies and procedures.
-Charitable Gaming Operations with more than \$100,000 annual gross gaming revenues but less than \$1,000,000 must follow any applicable policies and procedures adopted by the Tribal Gaming Commission pursuant to the 25 C.F.R § 542.6 (a), Small Gaming Operation policies and procedures shall apply.
+- a) The Tribe gives responsibility to the Tribal Gaming Commission to conform with 25 C.F.R. § 542 to adopt and implement Tribal Internal Control Standards (TICS) for the operation of Tribally Owned and Non-Tribally Owned gaming operations in accordance with applicable law. - b) Each Gaming Operation shall have particular TICS according to the following: - 1.
+Small Gaming Operations with annual gross gaming revenues below \$2,000,000 are exempt from this requirement, but must follow any applicable policies and procedures adopted by the Tribal Gaming Commission pursuant to 25 C F.R § 542.6(a). - a.
+Small Gaming Operations are exempt from the White Earth Class II Gaming Minimum Internal Control Standards - Small Gaming Operations must comply with the alternate procedures included in the White Earth Class II Gaming Tribal Internal Control Standards which are designed to: - Protect the integrity of the games offered; - ii.
+Safeguard the assets used in connection ith the operations, and - iii.
+Create, prepare and maintain records in accordance with generally accepted accounting principles. - 2.
+Charitable Gaming Operations are exempt from this requirement provided: - a all net gaming revenues are for the benefit of a charitable organization - b the operation is operated wholly by the charitable organization's employees or volunteers the annual gross gaming revenues are below \$100,000 must follow applicable policies and procedures.
+Charitable Gaming Operations with more than \$100,000 annual gross gaming revenues but less than \$1,000,000 must follow any applicable policies and procedures adopted by the Tribal Gaming Commission pursuant to the 25 C.F.R § 542.6 (a).
+Small Gaming Operation policies and procedures shall apply.

-3. Tier A Gaming Operations with more than \$1,000,000 annual gross gaming revenues, but less than \$5,000,000 are subject to 25 C.F.R. § 542.1 to 542.18 and 542.20 to 542.23.

-4. Tier B Gaming Operations with more than \$5,000,000 annual gross gaming revenues, but less than \$15,000,000 are subject to 25 C.F.R. § 542.1 to 542.18 and 542.30 to 542.33.

-5. Tier C Gaming Operations with more than \$15,000,000 annual gross gaming revenues are subject to 25 C.F.R. § 542.1 to 542.18 and 542.40 to 542.43.
+- 3 Tier A Gaming Operations with more than \$1,000,000 annual gross gaming revenues, but less than \$5,000,000 are subject to 25 C F R. § 542.1 to 542.18 and 542.20 to 542.23. - 4 Tier B Gaming Operations with more than \$5,000,000 annual gross gaming revenues, but less than \$15,000,000 are subject to 25 C F.R. § 542 1 to 542.18 and 542.30 to 542.33.5.
+Tier C Gaming Operations with more than \$15,000,000 annual gross gaming revenues are subject to 25 C F.R. § 542.1 to 542.18 and 542.40 to 542.43.